[5 min read]

 Not only that, the preparation and process are really important as well.
 Just like what sir Fauzi always reminding us: “It’s not about your work, it’s about how you work”.
 Sir Fauzi has been talking this to us since semester one and he really did change the way we work.
 The right way to work really helps me a lot this semester.

 With the right way to work, I was cleared about what I am doing.
 I will not lose my way or direction during the process of a project.
 I can increase my efficiency while all the working files or documents are clear and in arranged.
-I finally realize the importance of having— Taken from student’s report
+I finally realize the importance of having a right way to work.” — Taken from student’s report

 In every aspect of designs, the progress development built upon skills that anyone can strive to practice and eventually master.
 It’s not about your works, it’s about how you work.
 It takes a lot of discipline to manage the way we work.
 From there we are able to identify the pros and cons and understand our strength and capability to develop something.